 Market payments are payable at a fixed rate regardless of the sale price negotiated by the trader.
 There is no legal mechanism for controlling domestic prices or the resale price of imports.
-The market support system establishes a theoretical floor on domestic prices by providing a point of indifference at which sellers should be equally prepared to sell on the domestic or export market.
-The theoretical domestic price has been gradually reduced since 1986 (and this will continue until July 2000) to achieve a level comparable with the world price for unsubsidized dairy products.
+The market support system establishes a theoretical "premium" on domestic prices by providing a point of indifference at which sellers should be equally prepared to sell on the domestic or export market.
+This "premium" is being reduced and will be abolished by July 2000.

 The ADC may buy dairy produce for the purpose of overseas sale and may also act as agent in connection with export sales.
 There are two restrictions imposed on the power of the Corporation to deal in dairy produce.
 The first, which is in line with past practice, is that the Corporation's trading activities are to be approved by the Australian Dairy Industry Council.
 The second is that Council and Ministerial approval is required where the Corporation wishes to engage in transactions that it anticiapates will result in a loss.
-The Corporation does not act as a competitor but rather as a facilitator/co-ordinator.
+The Corporation does not act as a competitor but rather as a facilitator/coordinator.